Summer Conference Staff

 Love working in a fast-paced environment?
 Enjoy custom service and problem-solving?
 Want a different challenge every day?
 Want to stay on campus for the summer?
-Consider a Student Summer Staff or Conference position.
+Consider a Student Summer Programs position.
 These positions are located throughout the residence halls and always moving depending on summer activities.
 Schedules are best for students looking for 20-40 hours a week and want to be on campus for the summer.
 Check out the different positions below:

 UR Community Assistant

-Community Assistant
+Community Assistant (CA)

 The Community Assistant will deliver direct customer experiences to ensure a successful program activity.
 The ideal Community Assistant is reliable, organized, responsible, and flexible.